OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 File repository links and names have been changed in the PetitCat GitHub site.

-Hopefully, these can be updated in the near future.
+Hopefully, these can be updated in the documentation in near future.

 *****